cynthialmy/cynthialmy.github.io/_posts/2025-02-02-procurement-ai.md

 - **Why:** Edge cases (multilingual contracts, scanned PDFs, handwritten amendments) represented <5% of queries but would have consumed 40%+ of engineering effort.
 - **Impact:** Explicit "unsupported query" messages for edge cases, with manual escalation paths.

-These trade-offs were not technical limitations — they were deliberate risk management decisions that allowed us to validate the core value proposition without overbuilding.
+These trade-offs were deliberate risk management decisions that allowed us to validate the core value proposition without overbuilding.

 ---